-Graeme Davison AO FAHA FASSA FFAHS joined the History Council of Victoria in November 2018 and became Chair in September 2019.
+Graeme Davison AO FAHA FASSA FFAHS joined the History Council of Victoria in November 2018 and served as Chair from September 2019 to March 2020.
 He is Emeritus Sir John Monash Distinguished Professor of History at Monash University.

 He was born in Melbourne and educated at the universities of Melbourne and Oxford, where he was a Rhodes Scholar, and at the Australian National University.
 He taught at the University of Melbourne from 1970 to 1982.
 From 1982 to 2005 he was Professor of History at Monash University.
 He has held visiting appointments at Harvard, Edinburgh, ANU, Tübingen and King’s College, London.